Former MSU employee Larry Nassar was a catechist for St. Thomas Aquinas Church’s seventh grade class, though the parish is not eager to claim him.

 “I was a little bit anxious about the whole thing,” Danaj said.

 Kitching had already learned of the accusations and removed Nassar from his position.
 The Diocese had no comment on whether they had informed the parents of children in Nassar’s class of the allegations against him, or whether an internal investigation has been launched.
-Attorney Stephen Drew, who have accused Nassar of sexual abuse, said he thinks the parish should let parents know because children might not bring up abuse themselves.
+Attorney Stephen Drew, who represents several of the women who have accused Nassar of sexual abuse, said he thinks the parish should let parents know because children might not bring up abuse themselves.

 “Given what’s come out about Mr. Nassar, it probably makes some sense if he’s been teaching the classes to maybe get a letter out to parents to see if there’s been any concerns of any inappropriate action,” Drew said.
 “A lot of times children will not mention it because (they’ve been abused by) an authority figure.”